-Alamance Cares offers free, rapid result screenings for HIV, syphilis, and hepatitis C at our office.
+Alamance Cares offers free, rapid result screenings and confirmatory testing for:

-Testing only takes one finger-stick, and results come back in 20 minutes.
+Rapid screenings only take one finger-stick, and results come back in 20 minutes.
 Our testing services are free to everyone, and you don’t need to bring anything.

 Walk-in hours (no appointment needed):